 The Consumer makes an HTTPS POST request with long lived credentials per 2.1.
 The Token Issuer examines the request parameters and determines if an Access Token is to be issued.

-If sucessful, the Token Issuer returns HTTP 200 with the Access Token in the response body.
+If successful, the Token Issuer returns HTTP 200 with the Access Token in the response body.
 The response body contains the following parameters:

 sa_token: